 On this page you will find our estimated cost of travel in Cuba.
-The country’s economic and political climate makes it a strange place to visit in many regards and its two-currency system only complicates matters (more on this below).
-Check out our suggested shoestring and more comfortable backpacking budgets for the largest island in the Caribbean.
+The country’s economic and political climate makes it a strange place to visit in many regards and its former two-currency system only complicated matters.
+However the switch to one currency was made in January 2021 simplifying things a bit for visitors.
+Check out our suggested shoestring and more comfortable Cuba backpacking budget for the largest island in the Caribbean.

-Hostel dorm-type accommodation doesn’t really exist in Cuba.
+That’s because hostel dorm-type accommodation isn’t that common in Cuba, although recent years have seen more hostels open up in Havana for example.
 Therefore renting private rooms in the homes of people who have a special licence to run what is effectively a small guesthouse (casa particular) is the best value you can really find.
-As a result paying for accommodation will take up a sizeable chunk of that budget.
-If you’re travelling solo that can be a real pain.
-However couples or groups travelling together may be able to get by on quite a bit less than $35 per day by sharing rooms and splitting costs.
+As a result paying for accommodation will take up a sizable chunk of that budget.
+If you’re travelling solo, that can be a real pain.
+However couples or groups of friends travelling together may be able to get by on a bit less than $35 per day by sharing rooms and splitting costs.

 More Comfortable Cuba Backpacking Budget